10 Beautiful Mountains In Japan (with Hiking Information)

 9. Mount Yotei

 “Yezo Fuji,” “Makkari Napuri,” “Mount Shiribeshi.”
-That’s what they sometimes call the “Mount Fuji” of Hokkaido, Mount Yotei.
-It is mountain Japan also a volcano that’s 1,898 m (6,227 ft) in height and 1,878 m (6,161 ft) in prominence.
-It is not included among Japan’s tallest mountains but is regarded as one of Japan’s Ultra peaks.
+These are some of the names given to Mount Yotei, the “Mount Fuji” of Hokkaido.
+It is a mountain and a volcano that’s 1,898 m (6,227 ft) in height and 1,878 m (6,161 ft) in prominence.

-Its name alone is a solid and justified reason it belongs to this list of the most beautiful mountains in Japan.
+The name “Yezo Fuji” came from the combination of “Ezo,” the old name of the island of Hokkaido, and “Fuji” because it resembles Mount Fuji.
+Its name alone is a solid and justified reason why it belongs to this list of the most beautiful mountains in Japan.

 Mount Yotei Interesting Facts